chengq220/Path-Finder/README.md

 # Path Finding Application
-Finding the path between two points on a grid
+Finding the path between two points on a grid using ReactJS and SQL